Sales Team Upskilling for Enterprise AI Adoption

 • Managers: train on pipeline insights, risk signals and coaching opportunities surfaced by AI.

 Keep modules short, scenario-driven and immediately applicable.
-The most successful programs I see blend classic sales training principles with AI-specific workflows, rather than treating AI as a separate “tech” topic.
+The most successful programs I see blend classic sales training principles with AI-specific workflows, rather than treating AI as a separate “tech” topic – they make sales team upskilling part of everyday selling.

 Build Fast Wins and Measure Behavioral Change

-If you want quick ROI, you need visible wins in the first 60–90 days.
-Select two or three high-impact use cases – for example, AI-generated call summaries, automated follow-up drafting, or AI-assisted account plans – and instrument them from day one.
+If you want quick ROI, you need visible wins in the first 60–90 days from your AI sales training.
+Firstly, select two or three high-impact use cases.
+For example, AI-generated call summaries, automated follow-up drafting, or AI-assisted account plans – and instrument them from day one.

 Measure: